QuentinRa/blog.quentinra.dev/operating-systems/windows/security/index.md

 </div><div>

 * Windows Tilde Filenames (Refer to IIS)

-**BitLocker**

-The Trusted Platform Module (TPM) hardware component provides security against tampering along with many other things.
-BitLocker was designed "to help protect user data and to ensure that a computer has not been tampered with while the system was offline", as per [Microsoft](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview).

 * backup the SAM and SYSTEM hashes
     * `reg save hklm\system C:\XXX\system.hive`
     * `reg save hklm\sam C:\XXX\sam.hive`